epogrebnyak/justpath/README.md

 justpath show --includes bin
 ```

-More complex sorting cases are easier with `justpath` than with bash on Linux
+## Useful cases

-or batch files in Windows.
+More complex cases are easier with `justpath` than with bash on Linux or batch files in Windows.

 `justpath` will indicate non-existent directory.
 Below is an example from Github Codespaces,
 somehow `/usr/local/sdkman/candidates/ant/current/bin` does not exist, but included in `PATH`.